Multitasking is defined as being able to do multiple tasks at the same time.

 Researchers at the University of Sussex found high multitaskers had less brain density in the area of the brain that is responsible for emotional and cognitive control.
 This results in emotional problems such as depression and anxiety.

 The mental juggling between tasks also increases stress.
 When someone is constantly bombarded by information, the brain experiences an overload of activity that can lead to chronic stress from being unable to slow down and relax.

 Focus Your Way To Success

-You want to be rich?
+Do you want to be rich?
 You want to be successful in life and at work?
 Focus on one thing and one thing only.

 No one has gotten anywhere running around like a chicken with its head cut off.
 That is exactly what you are doing when you are doing too many things at once.
 Instead of doing something to the best of your ability, you are doing several things half-assed.

 No one has gotten wealthy by multitasking and starting ten businesses or working ten jobs.
 Do one thing and do it well.
 Start one business and take it as far as you can.
 That is how you become rich.